nazmul53p/nextjs_setup/README.md

 # Installation

-At first clone the github repository to your local machine.
+At first clone the repository to your local machine.

 ```
 git clone https://github.com/nazmul53p/nextjs_setup